ZoneMinder/zoneminder/README.txt

 you have and compile accordingly. o    FEATURE - You can now specify a prefix for events generated by particular monitors.
-This will replace the default 'Event-' one. o    FEATURE - If you use filters to send event notification emails you can now have them sent in HTML format.
-This is done automatically if your mail body includes a '<html>' token, o    FEATURE - An experimental feature has been added which lets you view several events in sequence.
-In event listing you can check the events you want to view and then click the 'View' button.
-This will allow you to navigate through only those events in the normal manner (via Prev and Next links) but also to view them in sequence by clicking on the 'Play All' link.
+This will replace the default `Event-` one. o    FEATURE - If you use filters to send event notification emails you can now have them sent in HTML format.
+This is done automatically if your mail body includes a `<html>' token, o    FEATURE - An experimental feature has been added which lets you view several events in sequence.
+In event listing you can check the events you want to view and then click the `View' button.
+This will allow you to navigate through only those events in the normal manner (via Prev and Next links) but also to view them in sequence by clicking on the `Play All' link.
 This will replay each event and then automatically move onto the next one.
-You can stop this progression at any time by pressing 'Stop' (which only stops the sequence and not the currently playing event).
+You can stop this progression at any time by pressing `Stop' (which only stops the sequence and not the currently playing event).
 The timing of the replay is done depending on the calculated length of the event (plus one second) and so may not exactly correspond to the real event length.
 In particular this is unlikely to work if replaying events using MPEG video and buffering players as the timing will likely be incorrect.
-If you are viewing an event but haven't checked any in the list the 'Play All' button will just work down the current event list. o    FIX - A default php error level excluding notice warnings is now explicitly set.
+If you are viewing an event but haven't checked any in the list the `Play All' button will just work down the current event list. o    FIX - A default php error level excluding notice warnings is now explicitly set.